-KETURAH RESERVE INFRASTRUCTURE WORKS COMPLETED
+Keturah Reserve Infrastructure Works Completed

 Date

-(MENAFN- Cicero & Bernay A Communication Consultancy) Dubai, 13 November 2024: Keturah, the revolutionary global luxury wellbeing real estate and hospitality concept has announced the completion of infrastructure works at Keturah Reserve, its luxury residential development in Meydan, which offers transformational living through the design of space.
-Following a rigorous process, the project’s main contractor will be appointed in the following week to start work on the development, which is scheduled for completion by Q3 2027.
+Keturah, the revolutionary global luxury wellbeing Real estate and hospitality concept has announced the completion of infrastructure works at Keturah Reserve, its luxury residential development in Meydan, which offers transformational living through the design of space.
+Following a rigorous process, the project's main contractor will be appointed in the following week to start work on the development, which is scheduled for completion by Q3 2027.

 Keturah Reserve will feature 93 townhouses, 90 villas, 533 units across six apartment block buildings.
 The project is the first residential development in the Middle East to immerse residents in nature through Bio Living to improve the physical, mental and emotional well-being of its occupants.